Vyxal/Vyxal/README.md

 I'm sorry for the confusion and miscommunications that happened during the whole process - it all went so fast, and I barely have any experience with managing a somewhat large scale project.

-This is my chance to make things right - to reactor Vyxal in a way that is clean, maintainable and less messy.
+This is my chance to make things right - to refactor Vyxal in a way that is clean, maintainable and less messy.
 This time, it'll be built by the community.

 My own personal hopes for this project are: